 6. Find Ways to Budget on the Trip

 Once your family arrives at your destination, cut costs on variable expenses, like food and beverages, as well as activities.
-Find ways to meal prep, like assembling sandwiches for lunch while on vacation, or focusing on shareable meals, like pizza, that can be split with the family.
+Instead of dining out for every meal, you might assemble sandwiches for lunch while on vacation, or focus on shareable meals, like pizza, that can be split with the family.
 Packing granola bars or fruit from the supermarket can help you avoid pricey snack stops, too.

 Additionally, research free or low-fee activities to do ahead of time.
 For instance, you could take a free walking tour of the city, visit tourist attractions that offer free children’s or elderly admission, and more.